-- (q) The commissioner may issue special licenses to heritage fairs and festivals allowing the sale, serving and sampling of wine from a licensed farm winery.
-The license application shall contain information required by the commissioner and shall be submitted to the commissioner at least thirty days prior to the event.
+- (q) The commissioner may issue special licenses to heritage fairs and festivals allowing the sale, serving, and sampling of wine from a licensed farm winery.
+The license application shall contain information required by the commissioner and shall be submitted to the commissioner at least 30 days prior to the event.
 Wines used during these events may be donated by or purchased from a licensed farm winery.
-Under no circumstances may the provision of subsection (c), section twenty of this article be waived nor may any exception be granted with respect thereto.
-The commissioner shall propose rules for legislative approval in accordance with article three, chapter twenty-nine-a of this code to implement the provisions of this subsection. - (r)(1) The commissioner may issue a special license for the retail sale of wine in a college stadium.
+Under no circumstances may the provision of §60-8-20(c) of this code be waived nor may any exception be granted with respect thereto.
+The commissioner shall propose rules for legislative approval in accordance with §29A-3-1 et seq. of this code to implement the provisions of this subsection. - (r)(1) The commissioner may issue a special license for the retail sale of wine in a college stadium.
 A license to sell wine granted pursuant to this subsection entitles the licensee to sell and serve wine for consumption in a college stadium.
-For the purpose of this subsection, "college stadium" means a facility constructed primarily for the use of a Division I college that is a member of the National Collegiate Athletic Association, or its successor, and used as a football, basketball, baseball, soccer or other Division I sports stadium.
-A special license issued pursuant to this subsection shall be for a term beginning on the date of its issuance and ending on the next following June 30 and its fee is \$250 regardless of the length of the term of the license.
-The application for the special license shall contain information as the commissioner may reasonably require and must be submitted to the commissioner at least thirty days prior to the first day when wine is to be sold.
-The special license may be issued in the name of the National Collegiate Athletic Association Division I college or university or the name of the primary food and beverage vendor under contract with that college or university.
+For the purpose of this subsection, "college stadium" means a facility constructed primarily for the use of a Division I, II, or III college that is a member of the National Collegiate Athletic Association, or its successor, and used as a football, basketball, baseball, soccer or other Division I, II or III sports stadium.
+A special license issued pursuant to this subsection shall be for a term beginning on the date of its issuance and ending on the next following June 30, and its fee is \$250 regardless of the length of the term of the license.
+The application for the special license shall contain information as the commissioner may reasonably require and must be submitted to the commissioner at least 30 days prior to the first day when wine is to be sold.
+The special license may be issued in the name of the National Collegiate Athletic Association Division I, II or III college or university or the name of the primary food and beverage vendor under contract with that college or university.
 These sales must take place within the confines of the college stadium: Provided, That the exterior of the area where wine sales may occur are surrounded by a fence or other barrier prohibiting entry except upon the college or university's express permission, and under the conditions and restrictions established by the college or university, so that the wine sales area is closed to free and unrestricted entry by the general public.

-- (2) A license issued under this subsection and the licensee are subject to the other requirements of this article and the rules and orders of the commissioner relating to the special license: Provided, That the commissioner may by rule or order grant certain waivers or exceptions to those rules or orders as the circumstances of each the college stadium may require, including, without limitation, the right to revoke or suspend any license issued pursuant to this section prior to any notice or hearing notwithstanding sections twenty-seven and twenty-eight of this article: Provided, however, That subsection (c) or (d), section twenty of this article may not be waived, nor shall any exception be granted concerning those subsections. - (3) The commissioner may propose rules for legislative approval in accordance with article three, chapter twenty-nine-a of this code to implement this subsection.
+- (2) A license issued under this subsection and the licensee are subject to the other requirements of this article and the rules and orders of the commissioner relating to the special license: Provided, That the commissioner may by rule or order grant certain waivers or exceptions to those rules or orders as the circumstances of each the college stadium may require, including, without limitation, the right to revoke or immediately suspend any license issued pursuant to this section prior to any notice or hearing notwithstanding §60-8-27 and §60-8-28 of this code: Provided, however, That subsection §60-8-20(c) or §60-8-20(d) of this code may not be waived, nor shall any exception be granted concerning those subsections. - (3) The commissioner may propose rules for legislative approval in accordance with §29A-3-1 et seq., of this code to implement this subsection.